chrisvanmook/generator-web-initium/README.md

 - Documentation

 ## License
-generator-web-infans is distributed under the MIT License.
+generator-web-initium is distributed under the MIT License.